Asymptotic Semigroups and Two-sided Weak Orders: Preliminaries

 \begin{Definition} Let $M$ be a $J$-coirreducible monoid of type $I$.
-Then $M$ is called a {\em dual canonical monoid} if $I=\emptyset$.
+If $I=\emptyset$, then $M$ is called a {\em dual canonical monoid}..
 This means that $\lambda(e_{max}) = \emptyset$.
 In this case, we will denote $e_{max}$ by $e_\emptyset$.
 A canonical monoid is defined similarly; let $M$ be a $J$-irreducible monoid of type $I$.
-If $I=\emptyset$, then $M$ is called a {\em dual canonical monoid}. \end{Definition}
+If $I=\emptyset$, then $M$ is called a {\em canonical monoid}. \end{Definition}